CTpic6

 Simon Phillips – Founder, Chief Executive Officer

-Simon was a shareholder in an injection moulding company in the UK prior to exiting that business and co-founding CT Automotive.
-He has an engineering background having studied Mechanical Engineering at Portsmouth University, with a specific emphasis on sub-sonic to super-sonic flight.
+Simon has an engineering background having studied Mechanical Engineering at Portsmouth University, with a specific emphasis on sub-sonic to super-sonic flight.

 Governance

 CT Automotive manages its operations with the future in mind and adheres to the highest levels of corporate governance and responsible conduct practices.
-The board leads the company and ensures it is on the correct track to grow sustainably and benefit all its stakeholders as well as the communities it operates in.
-The Directors support high standards of corporate governance and have decided to comply with the QCA Code.
-Details of how the Company will comply with the QCA Code are detailed in the Principles page.
+The Board leads the Company and ensures it is on the correct track to grow sustainably to benefit all its stakeholders as well as the communities it operates in.
+The Directors support high standards of corporate governance and have adopted the QCA Code.
+Details of how the Company complies with the QCA Code are detailed in the Principles page.

 Audit and Risk Committee

-The audit and risk committee will, among other things, determine and examine matters relating to the financial affairs of the Company including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
+The audit and risk committee determines and examines matters relating to the financial affairs of the Company including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
 It will receive and review reports from management and the Company’s auditors relating to the half yearly and annual accounts and the accounting and the internal control systems in use throughout the Company.
-The audit and risk committee will also advise the Board on the Group’s overall risk appetite and strategy including, inter alia, regularly reviewing and updating (if appropriate) the risk assessment processes in place, including in relation to remuneration and compliance functions, and assisting in overseeing implementation of the adopted strategy.
+The audit and risk committee also advises the Board on the Group’s overall risk appetite and strategy including, inter alia, regularly reviewing and updating (if appropriate) the risk assessment processes in place, including in relation to remuneration and compliance functions, and assisting in overseeing implementation of the adopted strategy.

 Remuneration Committee